Our Favorite Professors

 Ali Khezri Yazdan Ph.
 D.

 As I am now a teacher myself, I have been thinking about those professors at Northern who made the biggest difference for me.
 I will always look up to and remember Karin Stulz from the College of Business for her straight-forward, yet caring style of teaching.
 She always treated people as equals with plenty of respect.
-I will also always remember Dr. Frances O'Neill from the School of Education.
+I will also always remember Dr. Frances O'Neill from the School of Education, Leadership and Public Service.
 She took an interest in me as a person both inside and outside of the classroom.
 I hope to be as caring, compassionate, cheerful, and full of energy as she is after I have taught for 30 years!

 Easily, my favorite professor is Dr. Tom Hruska of the English Department.
 I have taken 6 classes with Dr. Tom, from my first semester to my last semester and enjoyed every minute of it.
 Dr. Tom teaches his students to do more than just read a book; he teaches his students to read a book many different ways.
 He also takes it upon himself to try to teach his students about more than literature--he attempts to teach about life.
 He covers the generation gap by attempting to understand where his students are coming from, yet at the same time, he doesn't tolerate crap from his students.
 He expects the best from his students by encouraging them to disagree with him...as long as they can back that argument up.
 Dr. Tom has taught me to be an English major, a student, and most important to stand up for myself no matter what.
 Thanks Dr. Tom for 4 years!